-Your dog is getting older and has lost the energy he had as a puppy.
-Thatís normal and to be expected.
-But now, he just wonít play anymore.
-You can tell he wants to run around, follow you everywhere and jump and play, but you can also tell that heís in pain.
-He just lays there quietly.
-You can see the pain in his eyes, and the sadness of not being able to do the things a dog loves to do.
+Your dog is getting older and has lost the strength he or she had as a puppy.
+That is normal and to be expected.
+However, your pet just won't run anymore.
+You can see your dog wants to run around, follow you everywhere and dance and play, but you can also see that he or she is in trouble.
+Your pet just lies there quietly.
+You can see the pain in their eyes, and the sadness of not being able to do everything a dog loves to do.
 You know something is wrong with your dog.
+Could it be arthritis?

-Arthritis attacks more than 1 in every 5 dogs.
-The US Humane Society estimates that there are more than 78 million pet dogs in the US.
-That means more than 15 million dogs live with arthritis.
+Arthritis in dogs is a painful swelling and stiffness of the joints.
+It attacks more than 1 in every 5 dogs.
+The US Humane Society estimates that there are more than 78 million owned dogs in the US.1 That means more than 15 million dogs in America live with arthritis daily.

 There is a wide range of types of arthritis in dogs, and the number of things a dog owner can do to prevent arthritis in dogs.
-For dog owners with dogs that have arthritis, supplements like Osteo-Pet Professional Joint Formula are used to help alleviate the arthritis.
+Chondroprotective agents like glucosamine and chondroitin for dogs provide natural ingredients to support the natural rebuilding of joint cartilage.

 What is Dog Arthritis?